Golden Horseshoe Saloon: Frontierland: The Little Town That Could

+Laughing Stock's improvised comedy show opened on June 18, 2012 and continued its run until November 15, 2019.

 A Salute to the Golden Horseshoe Revue

-In late 2012, Disney announced the limited run of a show titled A Salute to the Golden Horseshoe Revue, described as "an homage to those fun-filled, family-friendly musical variety shows of the past".
-The show was scheduled for a brief run from January 10 to February 4, 2013, every Thursday through Monday.
+This show, an "homage to those fun-filled, family-friendly musical variety shows of the past", was scheduled for a brief run from January 10 to February 4, 2013, every Thursday through Monday.
 It featured song and dance numbers from the original Golden Horseshoe Revue, such as "Hello, Everybody", "A Good Man Is Hard to Find", "Belly Up to the Bar" and "Can-Can".

 Showdown at the Golden Horseshoe

-On November 22, 2019 Disney opened a new show called Showdown at the Golden Horseshoe.
-The show features two dueling piano players.

-Other shows

-Various other evening entertainments have appeared there over the years, including Alabama, Louis Armstrong, actor Pat O'Brien, various jazz and gospel groups and special events.
-It was also used during the 1950s as a venue for dancing couples during Disneyland's 'Date Nite' promotion.

-And finally it was the venue for the Annual Tour Guide's Fashion Show, which raised money for various children's charities over the years.
-Park Managers were often brought up on stage to perform (as in posing with a beach ball) with the tour guides.
-This fact helped sell tickets and kept the show going for many years until the expanded park hours/days pushed the show out.
+This dueling piano show opened on November 22, 2019.
+Its run ended on March 14, 2020 when Disneyland closed in response to the coronavirus pandemic.

 Architecture

 The interior of the saloon was designed by Harper Goff, the same person who designed a saloon set for the movie Calamity Jane starring Doris Day.
 Goff was already working on designing exteriors for buildings on Main Street, USA when asked to work on this project.